From Gentle Parenting Strategies to Whole Child Parenting & Everything in Between!

 Parenting is a personal journey, shaped by our upbringing, values and other experiences.
 Perhaps you are aware of Bowlby's attachment styles - secure, dismissive, ambivalent, and disorganized?
-Approaches like gentle parenting, conscious, responsive and more speak to these outcomes.
+Approaches like gentle parenting strategies, responsive and whole child parenting, and more speak to these outcomes.
 If you're not sure what's what, this is the article for you.

 What Conscious, Responsive and Gentle Parenting Are Not…

-First I would like to emphasize what modern approaches like conscious, responsive, and gentle parenting are not.
-Many following these parenting styles feel the need to be perfect parents.
-This actually creates harm in the relationship with our children, and for ourselves.
+Conscious, responsive, and gentle parenting are not about perfection - this actually creates harm in the relationship with our children, and for ourselves.
 Here’s 5 reasons why:

-1️⃣ It sets unrealistic expectations for you and them, which can lead to perfectionistic tendencies and disappointment when they don’t meet these ideals.
+1️⃣ It sets unrealistic expectations, which can lead to perfectionistic tendencies and disappointment when those ideals aren't met.
 This can manifest as anxiety, depression, body dysmorphia, and other forms of self harm or unhealthy coping skills.

 2️⃣ There isn’t much space to express emotions as they arise, allowing for release and the opportunity to teach them how to work with more challenging emotions in a healthy way.
-This is crucial to holistic health and wellbeing, in development and for healthy future relationships.
-Remember, we are setting the foundation here as to how to work with emotions and challenges.
-As parents we need to lead by example.
+This is crucial to holistic wellbeing and in developing healthy relationships.
+We are setting the foundation as to how to work with emotions and challenges, and as parents we need to lead by example.

 4️⃣ By being busy doing all the things a ‘perfect parent’ does, you don’t have the opportunity to just BE fully present with them, which is what they deeply crave.
 Safety and belonging are our core needs.
 When we can be fully present with ourselves and our children, we nourish our nervous systems, learn to co-regulate in healthy ways, and nurture healthy relationships.
 As a result we are relaxed, open to learning, being creative, problem solving and thinking critically!
 If you want to raise a leader or just a happy child, offer them space to be bored… trust me.